 Black: cats, cow, dogs, panther White: cat, horse, unicorn

 Brown: puppy, rabbit, butterfly or moth, caterpillar

 2 Tbsp. white shortening

 1 Tbsp. white flour 3-4 drops of glycerin (see note below)

 a few drops of food coloring

 Use a rubber spatula to blend the first 3 ingredients on a plate to form a smooth paste.
 Add 3-4 drops of glycerin to make a creamy consistency.
 Divide mixture into batches to color as needed.

-For dark beards, moustaches, etc. add 2 1/2 tsp. of cocoa to above mixture.
-Heat is an enemy for this type of face paint as it will melt if child gets sweaty, but it *is* fast, easy and cheap.
+For dark beards, mustaches, etc. add 2 1/2 tsp. of cocoa to above mixture.
+Heat is an enemy for this type of face paint as it will melt if the child gets sweaty, but it *is* fast, easy and cheap.
 Remove with a little soap and water.

 NOTE: Glycerin is available in pharmacy departments.
 It's in a small brown bottle, often located in the first aid section.
 It's quite inexpensive and can be used to make a very good homemade bubble solution.